- Purchasing Operator

 - If the EDI Claims Letter is enabled (see Enabling/Disabling Letters), then for vendors that use EDI and have enabled EDI claims (Claims must be checked on the EDI Information tab of the vendor; see Electronic Data Interchange (EDI)), a notification is automatically sent to the vendor using EDI.
 You can configure the notification (see Configuring Alma Letters).

 - If the email Claims Letter is enabled (see Enabling/Disabling Letters) and the auto_claim_co parameter is set to Y (see Configuring Other Settings), then for vendors with defined email addresses (see Managing Vendors), a notification is automatically sent to the vendor using email.
 You can configure the notification (see Configuring Alma Letters).
+If the vendor uses EDI, Alma will send an EDI claim instead of a claim letter.

 - Otherwise, a notification is not sent automatically.
 You can send a notification manually using email (see Communicating with Vendors).